vlang/v/doc/docs.md

 ### Asserts with an extra message

 This form of the `assert` statement, will print the extra message when it fails.
-Note, that you can use any string expression there - string literals, functions returning a string, strings that interpolate variables, etc.
+Note that you can use any string expression there - string literals, functions returning a string, strings that interpolate variables, etc.